 Women with type 4 hair can often find it challenging to manage and care for their hair.
 I don’t necessarily like the hair typing system but hair typing can be useful for finding hair care tips for optimum length, hair health and overall better hair care practices.

 Type 4 hair is considered to be kinky or tightly coiled in curl pattern.
 The strands are typically very closely packed together which can make it appear as if there is no defined curl pattern.
 The strand thickness of the hair can be fine, medium or thick.
 Our curl pattern can range from an “s” pattern to a “z” pattern.
 Our hair type has fewer cuticle layers than other hair types, which means that it has less protection from the physical damage that can be caused by combing, brushing, curling, blow-drying and straightening.
+This makes it one of the best men’s shampoo for hair loss and thinning hair.
+What sets this product apart from the rest is that it contains apple cider vinegar.
+Not only does ACV contain a number of vitamins and minerals, it also helps to balance the pH of the scalp health, which is important when trying to combat hair loss.
+Some added benefits of this shampoo is that it can help with dandruff, reduce frizz, and helps strengthen color treated hair.

 Here are some hair care practices that can help you achieve healthy hair, your desired length, and overall happy hair!